 Spaghetti with Bell Pepper Cream

-Spaghetti with bell pepper cream, capers, and anchovies, a true delight for dressing pasta and spreading on toasted bread.
-It may seem like a very difficult dish to prepare, but in reality, it is really easy and convenient.
-Convenient because it can be frozen and used a bit like pesto, ready with 60 seconds in the microwave to defrost and it’s ready to dress the pasta.
+Spaghetti with bell pepper cream, capers, and anchovies, a true delight for seasoning pasta and spreading on bruschetta.
+At first glance, it seems like a very difficult dish to prepare, but in reality, it is very easy and convenient.
+Convenient because it can be frozen and used a bit like pesto when needed, with 60 seconds in the microwave and it is ready to season pasta.

 • Difficulty: Easy